Part 2 in a series – click here to read part one.

 The First Outcome Study on wilderness therapy

-The first effectiveness study on wilderness therapy was conducted over 15 years ago at RedCliff Ascent.
-Dr. Steve Aldana, a researcher from Brigham Young University (BYU), wanted to see how participants did, not just in the program, but 6 months after they returned home from the program.
+Almost fifteen years ago, and effective study was conducted by, Dr. Steve Aldana, a researcher from Brigham Young University (BYU).
+He wanted to see how participants did, not just in the program, but rather 6 months after they returned home from the program.
 In order to measure improvement, Dr. Aldana used a measurement developed to assess adolescent functioning, the Youth Outcome Questionnaire (Y-OQ).
 In his study, Dr. Aldana found:

-- On average participants improved significantly from Intake to 6 months after completing treatment at RedCliff Ascent.
+- Participants improved from intake to 6 months after completing treatment.

 - For the participants in this evaluation, 91.4% experienced significant clinical improvement.